 Look into the Future (1976)

 In 1973, keyboardist Greg Rolie and guitarist Neal Schon left Santana and formed the Golden Gate Rhythm Section in San Francisco, CA. Initially, they planned to be a backup group, and the founding members included Ross Valory, George Tickner, and Prairie Prince.
 Soon after getting together, a roadie named John Villaneuva helped them choose the name Journey.
 After signing with Columbia Records in 1975, the band released a self-titled debut album and followed up with Look into the Future and Next.
 Journey experimented with different musical styles but did find commercial success until they met up with Steve Perry.

 Replacing Robert Fleischman as the lead vocalist, Perry became one of the most famous rock singers of all time, ranking with Bono from U2 and Bon Scott of AC/DC.
 With Steve on board, the Journey album Infinity went multi-platinum and featured the hit single "Lights."
-Their next project, Evolution, introduced Steve Smith on the drums and included hits like "Lovin', Touchin', Squeezin'."
-In 1981, the rock band released their most successful album, Escape.
-Certified platinum, Escape sold over nine million copies and included top ten songs such as "Who's Crying Now" and "Open Arms."
-In 1983, Steve Perry began focusing on solo projects like Street Talk, and the band wallowed in fights and power struggles.
+Their next project, Evolution, introduced Steve Smith on drums and included hits like "Lovin', Touchin', Squeezin'."
+In 1981, Journey released their most successful album to date, Escape.
+Certified 3x platinum, Escape sold over four million copies and included top ten songs such as "Who's Crying Now" and "Open Arms."
+By this time, everyone was looking for Journey tickets.
+In 1983, Steve Perry began focusing on solo projects like "Street Talk", and the band wallowed in fights and power struggles.